Mountain Climbing

 Do I need technical climbing skills?

-For Mount Kilimanjaro and Mount Meru, no technical skills are required, though good physical fitness and preparation for altitude are essential.
 Be prepared to hike for several hours each day and participate in acclimatization hikes to help adapt to the high elevations.

 When is the best time to climb in Tanzania?